JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

     steps:
       [...]

-  e2e-test:
+  test:
     needs: build-deploy
     runs-on: ubuntu-latest
     steps:
       [...]

   required-status-check:
-    needs: e2e-test
+    needs: test
     runs-on: 'ubuntu-latest'
     if: always()
     steps:
       - name: Check workflow status
-        if: needs.e2e-test.result != 'success'
+        if: needs.test.result != 'success'
         run: exit 1
 ```

-This job would return a failure state if the E2E tests of job `e2e-testing` failed.
+This job would return a failure state if the tests of job `test` failed.

 In the repo settings configure `required-status-check` as required status check in the branch protection
 rules of the main branch.<br>